MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 ::: moniker range=">sc-vmm-2016 <=sc-vmm-2019"

-As part of VMM 1801 release, the **Convert Virtual Machine** wizard enabled this migration, based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately.
+As part of VMM 1801 release, the **Convert Virtual Machine** wizard enables this migration, based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately.

 ::: moniker-end

 ::: moniker range="sc-vmm-2022"

-The **Convert Virtual Machine** wizard enabled this migration, based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately.
+The **Convert Virtual Machine** wizard enables this migration, based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately.

 ::: moniker-end